misxenia/SNetOC/README.md

 This Matlab package implements algorithms for simulation and posterior inference with the class of sparse graph models with overlapping community structure introduced by [Todeschini, Miscouridou and Caron (2017)](https://arxiv.org/abs/1602.02114).
-It allows to simulate graphs with a given level of sparsity and a deterministic number of communities.
+It allows to simulate graphs with a given level of sparsity and a fixed number of communities.
-It also performs inference of the network parameters (sociability parameters associated to nodes (multivariate vectors)) and to assess the sparsity of a given network.
+It also performs inference of the network parameters (level of affiliation of each node to each community) and hyperparameters (sparsity of the network).

 The package has been tested on **Matlab R2016a**, **R2017a** and **R2017b** and requires the Statistics Toolbox.